 The DAWN Report features interesting methamphetamine stats

 The Substance Abuse and Mental Health Services Administration (SAMHSA) publishes The DAWN Report.
 DAWN is an acronym for Drug Abuse Warning Network.
 The Drug Enforcement Administration (DEA) created DAWN in 1972 to track emergency department visits resulting from drug abuse.
-You can read the most updated (10/30/2014) overview of DAWN here.

 - Methamphetamine use began as a West Coast phenomenon in the early 1990s.